-- Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics
+-develop scientific knowledge and conceptual understanding through the disciplines of biology, chemistry and physics;

-- Develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them
+-develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them;

-- Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.
+-are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 Scientific knowledge and conceptual understanding